 You work hard for your money.
 We work hard so you can keep it.

-We discuss with you the ways in which receiving loans from your employee can be received tax free, deferred or constitute a deduction that will offset the impact of the loan interest.
+Our tax lawyers will discuss with you the ways in which receiving loans from your employee can be received tax free, deferred or constitute a deduction that will offset the impact of the loan interest.

 Credits and Benefits

-We ensure your claiming other non-refundable credits which include the spouse or common-law partner amount and the amount for an eligible dependent.
+Our experienced tax planning lawyers ensure your claiming other non-refundable credits which include the spouse or common-law partner amount and the amount for an eligible dependent.
 As well, we review your eligibility to claim a tax deduction for certain child care expenses you incurred for your or your spouse’s/partner’s child.

 Students or Former Students